zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/after-submit-actions.md

 title: After Submit Actions
 ---

-Set sequentially executed functions after a successfull submission. {% .lead %}
+Configure a sequence of functions to be executed one after the other upon successful submission. {% .lead %}

-After Submit Actions, or simply actions, are [multi-instance](#multi-instance) functions, that will [execute](#execution) sequentially, after a form has been succesfully submitted.
-These are crucial for the form workflow where, per design, submission data is not processed nor logged unless there is an action set for the task.
+After Submit Actions are [multi-instance](#multi-instance) functions that will run sequentially, after a form has been successfully submitted, as long as the chain is not disrupted by an error.
+These are crucial for the form workflow, as submission data is not processed or logged unless there is an action set for the task.

-The [actions](actions) are set in the [Form Area Configuration](form-area#configuration), which tipically involves sending an Email and saving the submission to a CSV or Database.
+Actions are configured in the [Form Area Configuration](form-area#configuration) and tipically involves sending an email or saving the submission data to the database.
+For a full overview of available actions and their capabilities, consult the [actions reference](actions) section.

 {% image %}
 ![After Submit Actions](/assets/ytp/forms/actions.webp)